About this Website

 About the Author

 SupportingTalking.com was founded by Nicola Holmes, a mum and Specialist Speech and Language Therapist in Early Language Development.
-With more than a decade of experience supporting children with speech, language and communication needs, Nicola is passionate about early intervention and her experience includes working for the NHS and Charitable sector as well as establishing an Independent Speech and Language Therapy Practice.
+With more than 15 years experience supporting children with speech, language and communication needs, Nicola is passionate about early intervention.
+Her experience includes working for the NHS and Charitable sector as well as establishing an Independent Speech and Language Therapy Practice.
+She is also Vice-Chair for the Association of Speech & Language Therapists in Independent Practice (ASLTIP)

 Nicola is a registered health care professional with the Health and Care Professions Council (HCPC), a member of The Royal College of Speech & Language Therapists and a member of the Association of Speech & Language Therapists in Independent Practice (ASLTIP).

 Nicola remains passionate about giving children the best start in life with their communication skills and continues to support children of all ages with speech, language and communication needs.
-Nicola remains a big advocate and supporter of the NHS and continues to work for a local NHS funded organisation as well as in Independent Practice.
+Nicola remains a big advocate and supporter of the NHS and continues to work alongside local NHS teams in her Independent Practice.

 Below are some articles authored by Nicola: